atomix/atomix.github.io/atomix/docs/clustering.md

 replica3.join(new Address("123.456.789.0", 8700)).join();
 ```

-Alternatively, multiple replicas can be simultaneously bootstrapped to form a complete cluster by specifying the full cluster configuration in the [`bootstrap`][AtomixReplica.bootstrap] method:
+Alternatively, multiple replicas can be simultaneously bootstrapped to form a complete cluster by specifying the full cluster configuration in the [`bootstrap(Address...)`][AtomixReplica.bootstrap] method:

 ```java
 List<Address> cluster = Arrays.asList(